zio/zio/docs/datatypes/contextual/index.md

   private val app: RIO[Logging, Unit] = log("Hello, World!")

-  def run = app.provideLayer(Logging.live)
+  def run = app.provideServices(Logging.live)
 }
 ```

-During writing an application we don't care which implementation version of the `Logging` service will be injected into our `app`, later at the end of the day, it will be provided by methods like `provideLayer`.
+During writing an application we don't care which implementation version of the `Logging` service will be injected into our `app`, later at the end of the day, it will be provided by methods like `provideServices`.

 ### Module Pattern 2.0

 Writing services with _Module Pattern 2.0_ is much easier than the previous one.
 It removes some level of indirection from the previous version, and much more similar to the object-oriented approach in writing services.

 _Module Pattern 2.0_ has more similarity with object-oriented way of defining services.
-We use classes to implement services, and we use constructors to define service dependencies; At the end of the day, we lift class constructor into the `ZLayer`.
+We use classes to implement services, and we use constructors to define service dependencies; At the end of the day, we lift class constructor into the `ZServiceBuilder`.

 1. **Service Definition** — Defining service in this version has changed slightly compared to the previous version.
 We would take the service definition and pull it out into the top-level: